AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::DedicatedHost.md

 ```
 {
   "ROSTemplateFormatVersion": "2015-09-01",
+  "Parameters":
-  "Parameters": {
+  {
     "AutoRenewPeriod": {
+      "Type":
-      "Type": "Number",
+    "Number",
       "Description": "The time period of auto renew.
-When the parameter InstanceChargeType is PrePaid, it will take effect.
-It could be 1, 2, 3, 6, 12.
+      When the parameter InstanceChargeType is PrePaid, it will take effect.It could be 1, 2, 3, 6, 12.
 Default value is 1.",
       "AllowedValues": [
         1,
         2,